RDF-Active

 Cost

-The RDF-Active is charged on a per TB of quota basis, prepaid for a mininum term of 12 months; all data is stored with two copies (i.e. dual copy) in physically separate locations.
-Current rates may be found on the RCS Charging Structure page.
+The RDF-Active is charged on a per TB of quota basis that's prepaid for at least a 12 month term.
+All data is stored at two physically separate locations for redundacy (i.e. there are two separate but identical copies of your data at all times).
+Current cost rates may be found on the RCS Charging Structure page.